Roy-lab/drmn/dataprocessing.md

 # Preparing input data for DRMN

-The regulatory features could be context-specific or context independent.
-For context-independent features, we use motif networks, by finding instances of motifs in promoter regions of genes.
+The regulatory features could be context-specific (e.g., chromatin marks, accessibility) or context independent (e.g., sequence-specific motifs).
+For context-independent features, we use instances of motifs in promoter regions of genes.

 ![alt text](example_input/motif_small.png "Motif instances in gene promoter.")

-For context-specific features, we can aggregate regulatory signals (different histone modification, or chromatin accessibility).
+For context-specific features, we aggregate regulatory signals (different histone modification, or chromatin accessibility) in promoter regions of genes.

 ![alt text](example_input/signal_small.png "Aggregated signals in gene promoter.")